sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 BGP updates arrive continuously, and during route flapping events the volume spikes hard.

-To keep the visualization readable without becoming an incomprehensible mess, the pipeline waits 10 seconds to ensure a withdrawal isn't just a rapid path re-convergence, and paces the visual output so spikes are emitted smoothly every 500ms using a logarithmic scale.
+To keep the visualization readable without becoming an incomprehensible mess, the pipeline waits 10 seconds to ensure a withdrawal isn't just a rapid path re-convergence, and paces the visual output so spikes are emitted smoothly every 500ms.

 {{< d2 >}}
 direction: down